A mutually rewarding experience.

 · Must be able to adapt to temperature and environmental extremes from hot to cold, dust, dirt and chemicals

 Mars is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 If you need assistance or an accommodation during the application process because of a disability, it is available upon request.
 The company is pleased to provide such assistance, and no applicant will be penalized as a result of such a request.

-Nearest Major Market: Mississippi
+Nearest Major Market: Omaha

-Job Segment: ERP, SAP, Technology
+Job Segment: Quality Assurance, Technology